MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     - **Data type**: The type of the variable: [text](variable-data-types.md#text-value), [number](variable-data-types.md#numeric-value), [boolean](variable-data-types.md#boolean-value), [custom object](variable-data-types.md#custom-object), [list](variable-data-types.md#list) or [datatable](variable-data-types.md#datatable).
     - **Default value**: The default value when the flow runs through the flow designer or console.
 When you create a custom object, list, or datatable input variable, Power Automate allows you to construct the default value through a visual or JSON editor.
         ![Screenshot of a custom object input variable in the visual editor.](media\input-output-variables\custom-object-input-variable.png)
+    - **External name**: The external name is the name that appears in the cloud flow designer and the flow inputs dialog when calling the flow from the console.
-    - **External name**: The name of the variable used outside the flow designer.
+    - The name of the variable used outside the flow designer.
 The external name is the name that appears in the cloud or desktop flow designer while calling the flow.
     - **Description**: The description of the variable that appears in the cloud and desktop flow designer while calling the flow.
     - **Mark as sensitive**: Defines whether to mark the variable as sensitive or not.
 You can find information regarding sensitive variables in [Sensitive variables](#sensitive-variables).